Starmer says ‘good progress’ made on tariffs and visa-free travel in China talks

 “So a very good, constructive meeting with real outcomes – and that’s very much in our national interest.”

-The meeting, which lasted about an hour and 20 minutes, was the second between the two men and represents the culmination of months of preparation for Sir Keir’s visit as he seeks to reset relations between the two countries.
+The meeting was the second between the two men and represents the culmination of months of preparation for Sir Keir’s visit as he seeks to reset relations between the two countries.

 Downing Street’s readout said the two leaders “agreed they would continue to enhance co-operation on areas of mutual interest, while maintaining frank and open dialogue on areas of disagreement”.